People securing climbing gear, focusing on hands attaching carabiners and ropes.

 Description

 Arc'teryx is the title sponsor of the AMGA’s Women’s Single Pitch Instructor (SPI) Programs.
 These programs provide the tools, training, and certification needed to pursue careers in the guiding world.
 Their support plays a crucial role in fostering a more inclusive and empowering environment.
 This program is open to all interested students who meet the program prerequisites.
-Dates: October 22-24, 2025.
-Location: Joshua Tree, CA.
+Dates: October 2026.
+Location: Las Vegas, NV.

 A person in climbing gear scales a steep rock face, reaching for a handhold.